hshamsadd/HackYourFtutre-Notes/Week-3/2-Modern-JS/1- A Beginner's Guide to Modern JavaScript Features.md

 ## 7. Fun Facts About Our Mammal Stars!
 (Bonus Biology)

-Let's learn a little about the animals we've been coding with:

 - **Lion**: Known as the "king of the jungle" (though they mostly live in grasslands and savannas!), lions are social cats that live in groups called prides.
 - **Tiger**: The largest cat species, tigers are recognizable by their dark vertical stripes on reddish-orange fur.
 They are solitary hunters.
 - **Leopard**: Leopards are powerful big cats known for their spotted coats and incredible climbing ability.
 They often hoist their prey into trees.